MelancholyMoon/Seals-of-Lumina-1e/README.md

 3. Make changes and open a Pull Request (PR) to `main`.
 4. Use small, clear commits and explain your changes in the PR.
 5. If you change rules or balance, explain why and how it affects play.
+6. Use the [page structure document](PagesStructure.md) and follow instructions
+8. Keep language clear and consistent.
+Use existing formatting and link new terms to the glossary when appropriate.
-6. For translations, keep files organized.
+7. For translations, keep files organized.
 If your pull request modifies the manual in only one language (for example, Seals of Lumina 1e - en), mention this in the pull request.
-7. Keep language clear and consistent.
-Use existing formatting and link new terms to the glossary when appropriate.

 To add your name to the contributors list:
 - Edit `CONTRIBUTORS.md` and add a line with your name and role.